Ethansito/quartz/content/TWClaim.md

 ## Important Info Not In The Video

 ### Bastion
-While reinforcing, fortifying, and claiming all protect blocks from being broken by other players, the bastion protects the land from being built on by other players.
+While reinforcing, fortifying, and claiming all protect blocks from being broken by other players, as well as containers from being opened, buttons being pressed, etc., the bastion protects the land from being built on by other players.
 Additionally, upgrades can be purchased for the bastion that improve its defensive capabilities and utility.

 The bastion requires fuel (see config for fuel types and values) and provides no protection when unfueled.
 Active upgrades cause the bastion to burn through fuel quicker.
 Purchased upgrades can be toggled off to reduce fuel consumption.